Your Career in Economics

 Including job hunting resources, assistance with applications and interviews, advice and career planning, the Career Services team are an excellent resource for students looking to find out more about their possibilities in the future.

 Interested in being a tutor?

 Please register your interest in tutoring for the School of Economics and Public Policy below.

 Semester 1, 2023 applications are now open.
 The deadline for application is 31 December 2022.

 Your guide to a great career in Economics

 Studying Economics opens a world of opportunities.

-The School of Economics is always interested in creating and nurturing great industry partnerships.
+The School of Economics and Public Policy is always interested in creating and nurturing great industry partnerships.
 If you have feedback on what attributes you require from graduates, we would appreciate hearing from you.